elixir-circuits/circuits_gpio/README.md

 ## Examples

-While `Circuits.GPIO2` can support non-Nerves and non-Linux systems, the examples below were made using Nerves.
+While `Circuits.GPIO` can support non-Nerves and non-Linux systems, the examples below were made using Nerves.
 Operation on other devices mostly differs on how to refer to GPIOs.

 The following examples were tested on a Raspberry
 Pi that was connected to an [Erlang Embedded Demo